Baton Rouge, Louisiana: Sports

 College sports play a major role in the culture of Baton Rouge.
 The LSU Tigers and the Southern University Jaguars are NCAA Division I athletic programs with the LSU Tigers football and Southern Jaguars football teams being the local college American football teams.
 College baseball, basketball, and gymnastics are also popular.

 Much of the city's sport's attention is focused on the professional teams in Greater New Orleans.
 Baton Rouge has had multiple minor-league baseball teams (the Baton Rouge Red Sticks), soccer teams (Baton Rouge Bombers), indoor football teams, a basketball team, and a hockey team (Baton Rouge Kingfish).

+Following a successful round of exhibition games, the Federal Prospects Hockey League announced that Baton Rouge would be awarded a franchise, beginning play in 2023.
+The Baton Rouge Zydeco play their home games at the River Center.

-The Baton Rouge Rugby Football Club or Baton Rouge Redfish 7, which began playing in 1977, has won numerous conference championships.
+The city is home to many alternative or less known leagues.
+For Australian rules football, the city has the Baton Rouge Tigers which began play in 2004 and competes in the USAFL.
+The Baton Rouge Rugby Football Club began playing in 1977 and has won numerous conference championships.
 Currently, the team competes in the Deep South Rugby Football Union.

-The city also has an Australian rules football team, the Baton Rouge Tigers, which began playing in 2004 and competes in the USAFL.
-In addition, Baton Rouge is home to Red Stick Roller Derby, a WFTDA Division 3 roller derby league.
-Baton Rouge is also home to the Baton Rouge Soccer Club in the Gulf Coast Premier League and the Baton Rouge Rougarou, a college summer league baseball team and member of the Texas Collegiate League; in 2022, it was announced USL League Two would establish a team in Baton Rouge named Louisiana Parish AC, following the establishment of other teams in Lafayette and Shreveport.
+Baton Rouge is also home to Red Stick Roller Derby, a WFTDA Division 3 roller derby league.

+The Baton Rouge Rougarou, a college summer league baseball team in the Texas Collegiate League play home games at Pete Goldsby Field in the north of the city.

+Soccer for the city currently consists of Louisiana Parish AC of USL League Two.
+The team plays at various home fields including LSU recreation fields on campus and BREC Memorial Stadium near the Rougarou's home field.